NativeScript/docs-v7/hardware/camera.md

 ```

 Then you are ready to use it:
->caption Example 2: How to take a picture and to recieve image source
+> Example 2: How to take a picture and to recieve image source
 ``` JavaScript
 var imageModule = require("ui/image");
 cameraModule.takePicture().then(function(picture) {